cenko/RATIR-GSFC/README.md

 	- nocrclean (if set skips cosmic ray cleaning)

-Runs these steps in this order unless specified:
+* Runs these steps in this order unless specified:

-* steps = ['prepare', 'flatten', 'makesky', 'skysub', 'crclean', 'astrometry', 'stack']
+	- steps = ['prepare', 'flatten', 'makesky', 'skysub', 'crclean', 'astrometry', 'stack']

+Description of each step:

 1. Prepare (*autopipeprepare.pro*, *pipeprepare.pro*)

 	- Header information manipulation and bias subtraction for images with master bias files